ghostlydilemma/font-tools/README.md

 Yes these tools could be rewritten with just plain bash scripting.
 No I will most likely not do that.

-If a poor soul stumbles upon this as is really _that_ frustrated about the use of Node: I accept Pull Requests.
+If a poor soul stumbles upon this and is really _that_ frustrated about the use of Node: I accept Pull Requests.

 ### "Will you add more tools?"